 Many off-street parking areas are private and require permits or paid parking tickets to be displayed on the windscreen or dashboard of your vehicle.
 Be sure you take note of the parking sign and park for no longer than allowed.

-Council has a number of all day off street parking options in Box Hill including Watt St, Ellingworth Parade, Station St and Harrow St.
+Council has a number of all day off street parking options in Box Hill including Watt St, Ellingworth Parade, and Station St. Harrow Street Car Park is a great parking option for people visiting, commuting or working in Box Hill.

 Websites and apps such as Parkopedia provide useful information about off-street parking locations and pricing in the City of Whitehorse.